Center for International Studies

 The goals of the Conversation Mentors program and some background on the communicative needs of the WESL students are listed below.

-- An important goal is to help the students improve in their ability to communicate in the spoken language.
+An important goal is to help the students improve in their ability to communicate in the spoken language.
 Conversation will provide them with the needed input for vocabulary, expressions, and pronunciation.
 Through their conversations, they will also gain greater self-confidence in their use of English.
-The relaxed, friendly, and happy atmosphere of the small groups are intended to help them get over their fears and inhibitions about speaking in English.
+The relaxed, friendly, and happy atmosphere of the small groups is intended to help them get over their fears and inhibitions about speaking in English.

 - The conversations provide the students with insights on American culture.
 The mentors explain American customs, beliefs, and expectations.
 They encourage questions about American culture and ask the students about their cultures.
 This can be a way to make discoveries about other cultures for both the mentors and the students.